 While every civil litigation is different, they all come to the court by following a common series of steps.

 The process begins after the plaintiff files a pleading in the court.
 Pleadings are the documents required to be submitted by both the plaintiff and defendant to explain and elaborate on their side of the story.
 A plaintiff’s pleading is called a complaint in which they highlight the details and wrongdoings of the defendant and the course of action that they want the court to take against the defending party.

 The defendant is then issued a notice where they are required to file a pleading known as an answer to the plaintiff’s complaint.
 In the answer, the defendant can present their side of the story or demand further clarification on the case.

-Post the discovery process, a civil litigation enters the pre-trial phase where negotiations between attorneys begin.
+Post the discovery process, a civil litigation enters the pre-trial phase, where negotiations between attorneys begin.
 Most cases are settled in this phase when both parties reach an agreeable settlement.
-Out of court settlements are a more preferred form as hearings and trails can cost both parties dearly.
+However, out-of-court settlements are a more preferred form as hearings and trials can cost both parties dearly.
 In this phase, both the defendant and the plaintiff can use motions to ask the court to deliver judgment or get parts of cases dismissed before it heads to the trial.

-If civil litigations are not settled during the pre-trial phase, they go to the trial.
-The responsibility of delivering the judgment can fall on a jury or a judge depending on the circumstances of the case.
-Before heading to the trial, both the plaintiff and defendant are required to provide the briefs of their discoveries.
+If civil litigations are not settled during the pre-trial phase, they go to trial.
+The responsibility of delivering the judgment can fall on a jury or a judge, depending on the circumstances of the case.
+Before heading to the trial, both the plaintiff and defendant must provide briefs of their discoveries.
 They can then make opening statements, present witnesses and evidence to prove their argument, and finish with strong closing statements.
-The judge or jury in-charge then takes note of all the pieces of evidence and witness testimonies to deliver the judgment.
+The judge or jury in charge then takes note of all the pieces of evidence and witness testimonies to deliver the judgment.